Learn how to use the e-portfolio system OneFile and explain it to others

 Training officers/co-ordinators are also strongly advised to familiarise themselves with how the OneFile service works by viewing this range of short ‘How to’ videos about the various features of OneFile.

-Ensure the training officer has completed the School’s 'Train the Trainer' session
+Ensure the training officer has completed the School’s ETP training for trainers

-The School will provide Train the Trainer sessions which will focus closely on the requirements of the ETP, the types of assessment required, and the standards of evidence expected, in 2021.
+The School provides training for trainers sessions which will focus closely on the requirements of the ETP, the types of assessment required, and the standards of evidence expected.
 It is important for the sake of quality and consistency of training standards that all training officers have the necessary preparation and familiarisation with OneFile, the assessment methods and the type of competency evidence expected.
-Best practice would be to book on a train the trainer course with the School as soon as you have confirmation that you have a trainee and once the dates are confirmed.
+Best practice would be to book on a training session with the School as soon as you have confirmation that you have a trainee and once the dates are confirmed.

 Arrange IT access and a workstation for your trainee